 \subsection{Tremolo and vibrato, AM and FM}

-Vibrato is a periodic variation in pitch (frequency) and tremolo is a period variation in volume (intensity)\footnote{Some musical instruments jargon and contexts use different terms.
-For example, in piano, the called tremolo is a vibrato in the classification used here.
-The presented definitions are common in contexts regarding music theory and electronic music.
-In addition, they are based on a broader literature than the one used for a specific instrument, practice or musical tradition~\cite{Lacerda,Harmonia}.} For the general case, the vibrato is described as follows:
+A vibrato is a periodic variation of pitch and a tremolo is a periodic variation of loudness\footnote{The jargon may be different in other contexts.
+For example, in piano music, a tremolo is a vibrato in the classification used here.
+The definitions used in this document are usual in contexts regarding music theory and electronic music, i.e. they are based on a broader literature than the one used for a specific instrument, practice or musical tradition~\cite{Lacerda,Harmonia}.}.
+A vibrato can be achieved by:

 For the proper realization of the vibrato, it is important to pay attention to both tables and sequences.
-Table $\widetilde{M}_i$ with length $\widetilde{\Lambda}_M$ and the sequence with indices $\gamma_i'$ make the sequence $t_i'$ which is the oscillation pattern in the frequency while table $\widetilde{L}_i$ with length $\widetilde{\Lambda}$ and the sequence with indices $\gamma_i$ make $t_i$ which is the sound itself.
-Variables $\mu$ and $\nu$ quantify the vibrato intensity: \begin{itemize} \item $\mu$ is a direct measure of how many Hertz are involved in the upper limit of the oscillation, while \item $\nu$ is the direct measure of how many semitones (or half steps) are involved in the oscillation ($2\nu$ is the number of semitones between the upper and lower peaks of frequency oscillations of the sound $\{t_i\}$ caused by the vibrato). \end{itemize} It is convenient to use $\nu=\log_{2}\frac{f+\mu}{f} $ in this case because the maximum frequency increase is not equivalent to the maximum frequency decrease.
+Table $\widetilde{M}$ with length $\widetilde{\Lambda}_M$ and the sequence of indices $\gamma_i'$ make the sequence $t_i'$ which is the oscillatory pattern in the frequency while table $\widetilde{L}$ with length $\widetilde{\Lambda}$ and the sequence of indices $\gamma_i$ make $t_i$ which is the sound itself.
+Variables $\mu$ and $\nu$ quantify the vibrato intensity: \begin{itemize} \item $\mu$ is a direct measure of how many Hertz are involved in the upper limit of the oscillation, while \item $\nu$ is the direct measure of how many semitones (or half steps) are involved in the oscillation ($2\nu$ is the number of semitones between the upper and lower peaks of the frequency oscillations of the sound $\{t_i\}$). \end{itemize}

+It is convenient to use $\nu=\log_{2}\frac{f+\mu}{f} $ in this case because the maximum frequency increase is not equivalent to the maximum frequency decrease.
 The maximum semitone/pitch displacement is the invariant quantity and is called 'vibrato depth'.
 Most often, a vibrato depth is be specified in semitones or cents (one cent $= \frac{1}{100}$ of a semitone).

-Figure~\ref{fig:vibrato} is the spectrogram of an artificial vibrato for a note with $1000Hz$ (between a \emph{B} and a \emph{C}), in which pitch deviation reaches one octave above and one below.
-Practically any waveform can be used to generate a sound and the vibrato oscillation pattern, with virtually any oscillation frequency and pitch deviation.
-Those oscillations with precise waveforms and arbitrary amplitudes are not possible in traditional music instruments and, in this way, it introduces novelty in the artistic possibilities.
+Figure~\ref{fig:vibrato} is the spectrogram of an artificial vibrato in a note with $1000Hz$, in which the pitch deviation reaches one octave above and one below.
+Practically any waveform can be used to generate a sound and the vibrato oscillatory pattern, with virtually any oscillation frequency and pitch deviation.
+Those oscillations with precise waveforms and arbitrary amplitudes are not possible in traditional music instruments, and thus it introduces novelty in the artistic possibilities.